grrlgeek/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 > [!NOTE]
 > Custom key store providers, like the Azure Key Vault provider, will need to be updated to support Microsoft.Data.SqlClient.
 Similarly, enclave providers will also need to be updated to support Microsoft.Data.SqlClient.
 > Always Encrypted is only supported against .NET Framework and .NET Core targets.
-It is not supported against .NET Standard since .NET Standard is missing certain encryption dependencies.
+It isn't supported against .NET Standard since .NET Standard is missing certain encryption dependencies.

 ### 1.0 Target Platform Support